The vocabulary used across the platform UI, the docs and the API. When you see one of these words in your project, this is what it means.

 Tenant isolation — the architectural rule that every data row carries a tenant id and every query enforces it.
 From outside it looks like each tenant has its own copy of the platform.

 DSAR — Data Subject Access Request.
 A caller's right to know what data you hold about them and to demand deletion.
-The platform gives you the tooling to act within 30 days.
+Send deletion requests to privacy@aitelier.org and we complete the erasure with confirmation.